TheLuca98/TextAPI/README.md

 At the moment, Bukkit and Spigot API do not provide a way to use two important features that have been available with the release of Minecraft 1.8: titles and custom action bar messages.
-This extremely lightweigth library aims to provide to developers an easy way to use those features, without having to mess with NMS.
+This extremely lightweight library aims to provide to developers an easy way to use those features, without having to mess with NMS.

 ## Compile